Hilton Selects HotelKey for Property Management Technology at All Hotels - ExBulletin

 Full-service luxury hotels will consolidate rapidly over the next six to nine months, Leidinger said.

-It’s been an arduous journey, and it’s taken us several years to get this done.
-I think it will be
+It’s been a difficult journey, and it’s taken me several years to complete this.
+But in the end, I think we will emerge in a much better position and be able to accelerate innovation at an even faster pace.

 Hilton manages approximately 12-15% of branded properties.
 The rest are fully franchised and these operators pay Hilton for using the brand.
 Franchisees must use the property management system provided by the brand.